 32 Easy Ways to A Happy And Successful Life

-(Authors Note: Once you hit a certain age, there comes a point where you stop thinking about the past, and the level of regret you had would evolve to appreciation.
+(Authors Note: Once you hit a certain age, there comes a point where you stop thinking about the past, and the level of regret you once had would slowly evolve to appreciation.

 However, there are times when I wish I had learned a few things a bit early in life.
 Imagine if there was some sort of self-improvement class I could have taken in school to prepare me for the real world, that would’ve been sweet.

 Alas, the reality is that 90% of what is mentioned in this article were never discussed in schools or universities.

-Truth is, we are meant to study, memorize and take an exam on things that doesn’t really matter when we eventually live our lives outside of the academe.
+Truth is, in Universities we were meant to study, memorize and take an exam on things that doesn’t really matter when we eventually live our lives outside of the academe.

-I mean seriously, how much information, exam and whatnot do you still remember 20 years after you graduated from college?
+I mean seriously, how much information, exam and whatnot do you still remember twenty years after you graduated from college?

 How much of it sticks in your brain?

-How much of it did influence your personality and decisions in life?
+How much of it influenced your personality and decisions in life?

 Isn’t creating better decisions better than being defined by the grade one earns every semester?

 I mean, do grades and honors really matter in the grander scale of life?

-So, before anything else you might be asking yourself.
+But, before anything else you might be asking.

 Why even bother creating this list?

-Because I believe that it makes better sense to create a roadmap in life, a process in developing one’s optimum potential.
+I created this list because I believe that it makes better sense to create a road-map in life, a process in developing and achieving one’s optimum potential.